dojo/widget-core/README.md

 #### Event Handling

-The recommended pattern for event listeners is to declare them on the widget class, referencing the function using `this`.
+The recommended pattern for custom event handlers is to declare them on the widget class and reference the function using `this`.
 Event handlers are most commonly called from the `getChildrenNodes` function or a `nodeAttributes` function.

-Event listeners can be internal logic encapsulated within a widget or delegate to a function passed via `properties`.
+Event handlers can be internal logic encapsulated within a widget or delegate to a function passed into the widget via `properties`.
-For convenience event listeners are automatically bound to the scope of their enclosing widget.
+For convenience event handlers are automatically bound to the scope of their enclosing widget.

 *internally defined handler*